Enet4/cryxtels/README.md

 # Running

-Before you start playing, please read *crystal pixels.txt* and *readme new.txt* to understand it.
+Before you start playing, please read *crystal pixels.txt* and *readme new.txt* to understand how to play.
 To run the game, simply execute cryxtels.
 Make sure that PIXELS.DEF and all .ATM files are in the same directory.
 Simple Directmedia Library version 2 must be installed in the system.

 # License